pakesson/tt_simon_spi/docs/info.md

 ## How It Works

-TODO: The cryptographic implementation matches the behavior of the [simonspeckciphers](https://pypi.org/project/simonspeckciphers/) Python library, which is also verified as part of the automated tests.
+The cryptographic implementation matches the behavior of the [simonspeckciphers](https://pypi.org/project/simonspeckciphers/) Python library, which is also verified as part of the automated tests.

 Both encryption and decryption take 1410 clock cycles to complete without warmup, or 1453 clock cycles with warmup.

 ## How to Test

 Automated tests using [cocotb](https://www.cocotb.org/) and [pytest](https://docs.pytest.org/en/stable/) can be found under `test/`.

-**WORK IN PROGRESS**

 The easiest way to use this project is by through MicroPython on the Tiny Tapeout demo board.